oktadev/okta-net-scim-example/CreateProject.md

 # Integrate with Okta Using SCIM and dotnet

 ## What is SCIM?
 SCIM, the System for Cross-domain Identity Management is an open standard protocol that allows us to manage identities across systems as well as common user lifecycles.
-This is a HTTP-based protocal which defines a set of standard endpoints and schemas which can be used to overcome complexity in implemnting user management operations across different systems.
+This is a HTTP-based protocal which defines a set of standard endpoints and schemas which can be used to overcome complexity in implementing user management operations across different systems.

 ## Components of SCIM
 There are two major components for a SCIM integration,